Crumlin Road Gaol Experience Belfast Travel Guide

 In the early 1970s, three inmates were often crammed in one cell.
 In October 1971, International Red Cross Evaluators witnessed 864 prisoners/internees in a building constructed to house only 475 people.

-Crumlin Road Gaol Executions
+Crumlin Road Jail Belfast Executions

-Crumlin Road Gaol, originally designed by Lanyon, was an infamous prison that witnessed a significant amount of executions throughout its history.
+Crumlin Road Gaol, originally designed by Lanyon, was an infamous prison that witnessed a significant number of executions throughout its history.
 Initially, the prison lacked a gallows, leading to executions being conducted in public view.

 However, in 1901, an execution chamber was constructed within the prison walls to provide privacy for the executions.
 Over the years, seventeen prisoners were executed in the prison, with the final hanging taking place in 1961 when Robert McGladdery was executed for Pearl Gamble’s murder.

-The cells in which the condemned prisoners stayed were relatively spacious, with enough room for two guards to reside in as well.
+The cells in which the condemned prisoners stayed were relatively spacious, with enough room for two guards to reside as well.
 The dead inmates’ bodies were buried inside the jail in unconsecrated land next to the prison hospital’s back wall.

-Tom Williams’ execution, an IRA member, is one of the more well-known executions that took place in the prison, with his hanging being carried out by Thomas Pierrepoint, the prison’s most regular hangman who conducted six.
+Tom Williams’ execution, an IRA member, is one of the more well-known executions that took place in the prison, with his hanging being carried out by Thomas Pierrepoint, the prison’s most regular hangman, who conducted six.

-Crumlin Road Gaol Tickets and Tours
+Crumlin Road Gaol Tours and Tickets

 Discover the fascinating history of Crumlin Road Gaol on a self-guided tour.